 White (白い)zztakes the majority of the Japanese flag — and for an important reason.
 As the color of the gods, it represents purity, both spiritual and physical, and reverence for divinity.
 In Buddhism, white was worn at funerals as it also means death, and funerals were often marked with white and black stripes.

 However, it was the focus of Shinto traditions (check out Japanese religion vocabulary here).
-You’ll notice white sand, pebbles and decorations at shrines to honor the gods’ wisdom and knowledge.
-Emperors in Japan would be dressed in white for Shinto rituals, and brides would be covered in white dress and head covering for their wedding.
+You’ll notice white sand, pebbles, and decorations at shrines to honor the gods’ wisdom and knowledge.
+Emperors in Japan would be dressed in white for Shinto rituals, and brides would be covered in white dresses and head coverings for their weddings.

 Meaning of Red Color in Japanese Culture